GadgetRenu

 Red Flags to Watch For

-• Claiming to be "R2 compliant" instead of "R2 certified" — "compliant" is a meaningless term that anyone can use.
-Certification requires an audit.
+• "R2 compliant" instead of "R2 certified": "Compliant" is not the same as certified.
+Certification requires an external audit.

-Your Device Is Handled Responsibly
+Your Device Is Handled Through Documented Steps

 The Process Is Simple